‘Clear signal’: Thai PM Anutin says Bhumjaithai won most seats in election, open to working with other parties

 The party is now led by Natthaphong Ruengpanyawut, a 38-year-old businessman.

-Speaking to reporters at the party headquarters in Bang Kapi district in Bangkok at around 10pm local time, Natthaphong appeared calm as he acknowledged the outcome that the People’s Party is unlikely to be the “number one party” and therefore will not form the government.
+Speaking to reporters at the party headquarters in Bang Kapi district in Bangkok at around 10pm local time on Sunday, Natthaphong appeared calm as he acknowledged the outcome that the People’s Party is unlikely to be the “number one party” and therefore will not form the government.

 “Earlier we have said that the People’s Party will not vote for Bhumjaithai’s candidate to be prime minister so now we are ready to be in the opposition,” he said.